Buyer Persona

 Should buyer personas include negative personas?

 Yes.
 Document 1-2 negative personas representing prospects who consistently churn, have low lifetime value, or create support burdens.
-This helps sales and marketing teams qualify out poor-fit opportunities early in the process.
+Doing so helps sales and marketing teams qualify out poor-fit opportunities early in the process.

-Effective buyer personas bridge the gap between marketing creativity and sales reality, becoming decision rules that drive qualification, messaging, and campaign strategy.
+Effective buyer personas bridge the gap between marketing creativity and sales reality.
+Done right, they stop being profiles and start becoming decision rules that govern qualification, messaging, and campaign strategy across every team touching revenue.
 If you want help validating your buyer persona against pipeline data and sales team insights, The Starr Conspiracy can guide you through the process.

 Examples